1924 - The individually run Orange Township public schools consolidate to form the Orange Schools.

 December 2015 - OHS Auditorium re-opens with improved lighting, acoustics, and seating along with improvements to the stage, fly system and lighting battens.
 A green room/student lounge area was added to renovated dressing rooms and a production work room.

-September 2016 - Board makes decision to renovated portions of Ballard Brady Middle School.
+September 2016 - Board makes the decision to renovate portions of Ballard Brady Middle School.

 Fall 2017 - Brady FabLab opens on the lower level of the school.
 This space will be used by students across the District along with community members.
 FabLab was made possible through a Straight A grant from the state.